Working smart, not working hard

 Making the most of your teaching time

-The following was an interesting observation from a teacher who has a friend with no degree but is still managing to earn 70,000 baht a month as a teacher in Thailand.
-Have a read of the full story first.
+The following was an interesting observation from a teacher who has a friend with no degree - but that friend is still managing to earn 70,000 baht a month as a teacher in Thailand.

-A mate of mine who moved into my condo last year has been over here for three years.
-He's 25 years old, has no degree and works as a teacher in Bangkok.
+A mate of mine who moved into my condo building has been over here for several years.
+He's in his twenties, has no degree and works as a teacher in Bangkok.

 Anyway, his working week breaks down like this.
-His Mon-Fri job is as a homeroom teacher in a kindergarten.
-They have to be on site from 8-3:30, but only teach a one hour lesson during the day, the rest of the time they need to be with the students while the Thai teachers do their conditioning.
+His Monday to Friday job is as a homeroom teacher in a kindergarten.
+They have to be on site from 8-3:30, but only teach a one-hour lesson during the day, the rest of the time they need to be with the students while the Thai teachers do their conditioning.
 Lunch is followed by ‘sleep time' for two hours, when the teachers can play on their computers or do whatever they want.

 Through a standard agency, the teachers earn 35,000 baht a month for an 11-month contract, with an extra month of summer school if they want it (for the same pay) In other words there are no ‘dead' months when the teachers earn nothing.

-He's been at the school for almost 3 years but about two years ago some parents wanted him to come and play with their son in his playroom using English as the language of communication.
+Some parents wanted him to come and spend time with their child in a home 'playroom' using English as the language of communication.
 500 baht per hour was quite an attractive deal because the work was Monday to Friday and the house was only around the corner from where he lived.

-About a month later the child's parent wanted the same deal as the kid.
-So since then he has been ‘playing' with the kid for an hour before giving a more serious lesson to the parent.
-Two hours a day for an extra 1000 baht- five days a week.
-That's an extra 20,000 baht per month and he's back in his house for 6pm and has the whole evening to himself.
+A while later, the child's parent wanted the same deal as the kid.
+So since then, he has been ‘playing' with the kid for an hour before giving a more serious lesson to the parent.
+Two hours a day for an extra 1000 baht - five days a week.
+That's an extra 20,000 baht per month and he's back in his house for 6pm and still has the whole evening to himself.

-He married his Thai girlfriend whom he met while she studied in Australia and they moved over here together three years ago, so he has his visas based on that.
-She usually takes home between 40-60k depending on commission, so they live quite a good lifestyle on 130-140k p/m.
+He married his Thai girlfriend whom he met while she studied in Australia and they moved over here together so he has his visas based on that.
+She usually takes home between 40-60K depending on commission, so they live quite a good lifestyle on 130-140k p/m.
 They are both in their mid-20s.

 A total of 21 teaching hours per week, if playing can be counted as teaching, home by 6pm everyday, and Sunday free every week.
 And a very handy 70k per month.